 FWC Law Enforcement Report

-The Florida FWC Division of Law Enforcement reported the following activity during the period from April 3 to May 14 in Escambia and Santa Rosa counties.
+The Florida FWC Division of Law Enforcement reported the following activity during the period from May 15-May 28 in Escambia and Santa Rosa counties.

 (FWC fell behind in issuing reports during the pandemic.
-Additional updates will be posted in the coming days.)
+An additional update will be posted in the coming days.)

 ESCAMBIA COUNTY